Le Cake-Walk au Nouveau Cirque (1903) by Louis Lumière, five short films of cakewalk dance teams performing, including Rudy and Fredy Walker

 Clips from the “short film” described by Dr. Lotz above are combined in the following video.
 Except that the clips come from a set of five short films, not one, and they were made by Louis Lumière, not the French Pathé company as suggested by Dr. Lotz.

-The index from a page of the book Catalogue des vues pour cinématographe, by la Société A. Lumière et ses Fils (Lyon, 1907) shown in the image above indicates that the title “Le Cake-Walk au Nouveau Cirque” used by the video provider refers not to a single film but to a series of five Louis Lumière short films, numbered sequentially 1350 through 1354.
+The image above, from a page in the book Catalogue des vues pour cinématographe, by la Société A. Lumière et ses Fils (Lyon, 1907), indicates that the title “Le Cake-Walk au Nouveau Cirque” used by the video provider refers not to a single film but to a series of five Louis Lumière short films, numbered sequentially 1350 through 1354.
 Most, if not all, of the performers in the films were evidently — see the quote from Deaville’s abstract above, and the postcards above and below — members of a troupe of dancers performing at the Nouveau Cirque in the revue Les Joyeux Nègres at about the same time the films were made.
 The description under the index confirms that, as Dr. Lotz says, the films were shot on the stage of the Nouveau Cirque: “Ces vues ont été prises au Nouveau Cirque à Paris.”
-Of the five dance teams, only the Elks are mentioned by name in the index, but four of the dance teams in the film series can be readily named by matching each with a corresponding postcard series, while the fifth dance pair (Lumière n°1352) is not so easily identified.***
+Of the five dance teams, only the Elks are mentioned by name in the index, but four of the dance teams in the film series can be readily named by matching each with a corresponding postcard series, while the other dance pair (Lumière n°1352) is not so easily identified.*** With the exception of the unidentified dance pair, comparison of the films in the video below with the examples I’ve given from each postcard series, above and below, indicates that virtually the same outfit is worn by each of the dancers in the Lumière short film as is worn in the corresponding postcard images, suggesting that the photographs and the short films were likely shot at about the same time.

 Dating the Lumière “Le Cake-Walk” film series:

-The dance pairs in the film series “Le Cake-Walk au Nouveau Cirque” include:
+The dance pairs in the film series “Le Cake-Walk” or “Le Cake-Walk au Nouveau Cirque” include:

 - n°1350…….“Les Nègres,” a team which consists of two men, the taller one in drag